POSTED January 15, 2017

 The #1 rule for all trimming is to make minor adjustments.
 Your boat will take a few seconds to react, and too much adjustment will become unsettling.

-Personally, I don’t use tabs to assist taking off, but most manufacturers suggest trimming down before powering onto the plane.
+Most manufacturers suggest trimming down before powering onto the plane.
 This assists with getting the boat out of the hole noticeably quicker.
 It will be more evident if you have a full load, or the bottom of the boat is dirty.

 What about stern drive trim gauges?

 9 out of 10 times it is easier to adjust by feel.
 Acceleration onto the plane will be noticeably slower when you attempt it with the leg trimmed up – and it’s very common for trim gauges to fail.
 You must take into consideration when you are steering, that the boat will likely lean in that direction, so all trimming should be done whilst going straight.